Ulrich-Jell/maedn-cli/README.md

 # maedn-cli

-This is a CLL-Version of the popular (German) board game "Mensch ärger dich nicht!".
+This is a CLI-Version of the popular (German) board game "Mensch ärger dich nicht!".

 It is very much WIE.
 So für only the first round of a match is working.